BenderGroup/LINCS-Extraction/README.md

 3. TAS scores for all compounds with replicates
 TAS score + SS and CC scores for all compounds with replicates in conditions specified (e.g. A375_24 h_10uM_TAS.txt) in TAS_Scores folder.

+TAS scores are computed for biological replicates in the same way that the original paper details for technical replicates.

-!!!If you just want a matrix of gene expression data then you will need to combine the matrix in Consensus_Signatures and Compounds_With_No_Replicates for your condition of interest (simple Python concat function_!!!
+!!!If you just want a matrix of gene expression data then you will need to combine the matrix in Consensus_Signatures and Compounds_With_No_Replicates for your condition of interest (simple Python concat function)!!!

 ### Future functionality
 1. Ability to provide more than one cell line, time point, dose etc. as an option (for now automation.sh script allows iteration, but each extraction is a separate task i.e. not as a loop within the Python script)